Showing posts with label train depot. Show all posts

 We visited the Train Depot Museum, where we saw a miniature train engine, signal lights, several signs about the train, a train conductor, and a ticket counter.

-Outside, we walked inside the 1927 Baldwin Steam Locomotive, the 1920s Passenger Coach 2587.
+Outside, we walked into the 1927 Baldwin Steam Locomotive and the 1920s Passenger Coach 2587.
 The red caboose was locked, so we did not go inside.

 Along the hallway were signs about the Milky Way Farm and a picture of Frank C. Mars, the owner and maker of Mars candy.